-Herengracht 502, House with the Columns, mayor's residence 12.
+Herengracht 502, Huis met de kolommen, burgemeesterswoning 13.
 Mayor's Residence House with the Columns, Herengracht 502 in Amsterdam.
 In the 17th century Paulus Godin (1615-1690) lived here.
 He was governor of WIC (West India Company) and director of the colony 'Society of Surinam'.
 He was member of commissions like 'Coasts of Africa' and 'Slavery Business'.
 His name is found on a 1677 WIC contract for the delivery of 1600 to 1800 slaves to Curaçao, to be shipped onto the Spanish West Indies (Cuba and Puerto Rico).
 In 2006 a marker was placed by the front door.
 Since 1927 this is the residence of the mayor of Amsterdam.
 On Herengracht 518 lived slave trader Albert Geelvinck and on Herengracht 546 lived Jan Bernd Bicker.
-Go left to Vijzelstraat and across the canal left to Keizersgracht, even side.
+Go right to Utrechtsestraat and right to the Keizersgracht (even side).

 Keizersgracht 672, Museum Van Loon

-13. Museum Van Loon
+14. Museum Van Loon

 Willem van Loon (1537-1618) was one of the founders of the VOC (Dutch East India Company), and in the 16th century three Moor heads were added to the coat of arms of the Van Loon family.
 Today the building houses Museum Van Loon, and is open to the public.
 A painting in the hallway, by Jan Miense Molenaer (1637), shows the wedding of Willem van Loon and Margaretha Bas.
 A black man is visible on the right, is he a servant or a status symbol?
-Co right to Reguliersgracht, left to Prinsengracht and right to Utrechtsestraat until Frederiksplein.
+Go left to the Vijzelstraat and left again to the Prinsengracht.
+Go right and follow Utrechtsestraat to the Frederiksplein.

-Frederiksplein, Monument Walraven van Hall by Fernando Sánchez Castillo (2010) 14.
+Frederiksplein, Monument Walraven van Hall by Fernando Sánchez Castillo (2010) 15.
 Monument Walraven van Hall Wally van Hall (1906-1945) was banker and resistance fighters in WWII.
 In 1943 he co-founded the National Support Fund (NSF), also known as Bank of the Resistance.
 They thought of smart ways to get money, like "the largest bank fraud in Dutch history" and supported persons in hiding and the resistance.
 Walraven had many aliases: Van Tuyl, Barends, Uncle Pete and the most well known; the Oil Man.
 In 1945 he was shot to death.
 In 2010 a bronze monument of a fallen tree was revealed, close to the Duch Central Bank.
-Continue through Oosteinde, go left to Stadhouderskade, go right and walk along Amstel River to the Martin Luther King Park.
+Continue through Oosteinde, go left to Stadhouderskade, go right and walk along Amstel River to the Martin Luther King Park. ●